GSA/digitalgov.gov/content/news/2024/11/2024-11-04-youve-launched-now-what-planning-for-the-future-of-your-content.md

 ---
-source: ""
 date: 2024-11-04 00:00:00 -0500
-title: Youve launched, now what Planning for the future of your content
+title: "You've launched, now what?
+Planning for the future of your content"
-summary: Creating quality digital content is not a one-time endeavor.
-Explore these approaches to managing and improving excellent digital content over time.
+summary: "Creating quality digital content is not a one-time endeavor.
+Explore these approaches to managing and improving excellent digital content over time."

+# See all authors at https://digital.gov/authors
+authors:
+  - frances-carden

 # See all topics at https://digital.gov/topics
 topics:
   - product-and-project-management